mahadamir19/Deep-Learning-Project/README.md

 - visualized MRI and PET slices for a selected subject,
 - and defined the research scope for the next stages.

-### Important Note About ADNI

-The dataset selection notebook states that ADNI access had been applied for, but access had not been granted at that deliverable stage.
-Therefore, ADNI was not included in that deliverable.

 ---

 ## Baseline Model